 This is Part 1.
 Part 2 is here.

-You will see the two used interchangeably, even though noble specifically refers to birth and aristocrat refers to ruling elites.
-Historically, though, un noble or la noblesse was more common than un aristocrate or l'aristocratie.
+You will see noble and aristocrat used interchangeably, even though, if you want to be technical, noble specifically refers to birth and aristocrat refers to ruling elites.
+Historically, un noble or la noblesse was more common than un aristocrate or l'aristocratie.

 Not all royalists were nobles.
 Many peasants in Brittany and southern France were royalists.
 They worked the fields for 14 hours a day, didn't own a single piece of silk or jewelry, could not name anyone at Court, and were illiterate.
 And yet they wanted a king, not a national assembly.